 As a campus-based program, there are some allowable tolerances for "unintentional overawards".
-See the CCG manual pdf page 25 for more information.
+See the CCG manual page 219 for more information.
 OHE's position is that any overaward should be carefully reviewed using a very high standard for considering it "unintentional".

 A student who received MFIP or other childcare benefits for only part of a term may be eligible for a prorated CCG.
 This can occur if the other benefits end during a term or the benefits begin after the term has already begun.
-See SFA-CCG pdf pages 27 to 29 and PP-2022.
+See SFA-CCG pages 22 and PP-2022.